-- 1.)
-Retired teachers/administrators who have 20 or more years of experience may be hired and paid for directing the one-act play. - 2.)
+1.)
 Full-time Co-op employees may direct or assist in directing the contest play for one of their co-op member schools if all the superintendents in the co-op agree.
-In the event that an agreement cannot be reached by the superintendents, the co-op employee could serve as a consultant for the one-act play director at the member school but could not assist with directing the students or designing any element. - 3.)
-Student teachers may volunteer to assist in directing the one-act play during the semester they are assigned to a participant school while fulfilling their student teaching requirements.
+In the event that an agreement cannot be reached by the superintendents, the co-op employee could serve as a consultant for the one-act play director at the member school but could not assist with directing the students or designing any element.

+3.)
+Student teachers may volunteer to assist in directing the one-act play during the semester they are assigned to a participant school while fullfiling their student teaching requirements.
 They may be listed as directors on the eligibility notice and program but they do not count against the allotment of directors.
 Schools shall not pay student teachers for assisting.